 Margaret died when she was 33 years old.
 At her Requiem Mass the crowd was so great it seemed that the entire town and all the peasants from the countryside had come to the funeral.
 Th e parish priest planned to bury Margaret in the churchyard, but after the Mass was over the mourners insisted that she must have a tomb inside the church, with all the other distinguished dead of the parish.

 The priest and the congregation were still arguing the point when a girl whose legs were crippled dragged herself to Margaret’s coffin.
 She touched the casket, then stood up and began to walk.
 The miracle convinced the priest to give Margaret a tomb inside the church.
 Today her remains lie beneath the high altar of Castello’s Church of St. Dominic.

-Blessed Margaret (1287-1320) is the patron saint of the poor and anyone dealing with a disability or physical challenge.
+St. Margaret (1287-1320) is the patron saint of the poor and anyone dealing with a disability or physical challenge.
 She also is venerated as one of the patron saints of the pro-life movement.
+Pope Francis declared her a saint through equipollent canonization on April 24, 2021.
 Her feast day is April 13.

 Craughwell is the author of more than 30 books, including “Saints Behaving Badly” and “This Saint Will Change Your Life.”